core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 A server may not be synchronized with a the client's Sender Sequence Number, or a Replay Window may be initialized as not valid, see {{ssec-loss-mutable-context}} for causes and measures to take in such situations.
 The server can either retrieve a new security context or synchronize sequence numbers before resuming to accept incoming messages from other group members.

+## Message Ordering {#ssec-seccons-ordering}

+Assuming the other endpoint is honest, Group OSCORE provides relative ordering of received messages.
+For a given Security Context, the received Partial IV allows the recipient endpoint to determine the order in which requests or responses were sent by the other endpoint.

+In case the Partial IV is omitted, this indicates that the notification was the first in that series of observations.
+For ordinary responses, the client only knows that a received response is not older than the corresponding request.

 ## Message Freshness {#ssec-seccons-freshness}

 As in OSCORE, Group OSCORE provides only the guarantee that the request is not older than the security context.
-Assuming the other endpoint is honest, it also provides relative ordering in the sense that the received (or omitted) Partial IV allows a recipient to determine the order in which requests or responses were sent.

 As discussed in {{sec-freshness}}, a server may use the approach described in {{sec-synch-challenge-response}} to assert freshness.